We are extremely excited to say that as of Monday 10th May we are once again open and welcoming visitors to Discovery Point and RRS Discovery

 What will be open?

-Due to construction works ongoing at Discovery Point museum we have temporarily closed a section of the galleries.
-This reduced offer has been reflected in the prices below.
-We still have a number of galleries available, allowing you to enjoy 4 audio-visual film shows and view over 120 historic polar artefacts on display.
+All of our galleries are now available, allowing you to enjoy many audio-visual film shows and view over 150 historic polar artefacts on display.
 All of this and then stepping on board the world famous RRS Discovery which allows you the chance to follow in the footsteps of Captain Scott and Ernest Shackleton as you explore the decks of this incredible 119 year old ship.
 A one way system will ensure you can enjoy your visit in safety, while break out spaces will let other visitors pass you in comfort should you wish to spend longer in any one area, soaking up the atmosphere of a ship that has visited Antarctica on three scientific expeditions.
 Additional exhibits and activities have been added on board and a new quayside exhibit is in the works!

 We have been working hard behind the scenes to ensure we are “Good to Go”, letting you discover our museum with the confidence and peace of mind we all need at this time.